-Federal Pell Grant This program provides assistance to matriculated undergraduate students who have not yet earned a Bachelor's degree.
-Awards for 2022-2023 range from \$650 minimum to \$6,495 maximum award and are pro-rated for less than full-time attendance.
+Federal Pell Grant This program assists matriculated undergraduate students who have not yet earned a Bachelor's degree.
+Awards for 2023-2024 range from \$740 minimum to \$7,395.00 maximum award and are pro-rated for less than full-time attendance.